 Semi-feral horses are owned and bred according to their breeding standards and are organised in societies, but are also allowed to roam free and graze in an area often deeply connected with the breed itself.
 Many owners visit their herds regularly and the nature of semi-feral horses is curious and interested, but also often shy.
 Typical semi-feral horses are Fell Ponies or Camargue Horses.

 A wild stud contains domestic or semi-feral horses that are bred in freedom and not in barns.
-The herds spend the season with selected stallions or all year round.
+The herds spend the season with selected stallions or all year round, or the mares and foals are left free roaming.
 In German it is called "Wildbahngestüt" and the French term is "Haras sauvage".
-Typical horse breeds are "forest bred" New Forest Ponies or "moor bred" Exmoor Ponies.
+Typical horse breeds are "forest bred" New Forest Ponies or "moor bred" Exmoor Ponies or Nonius horses in the Hungarian Puszta.

 In many rural places exists the tradition of releasing domestic horses and ponies into the nature for the season to graze on vast areas.
 This concept is popular for raising youngstock of any breed or to give working horses a summer off.
 They often share their pastures with other livestock animals as cattle or goats.
 Typical for a seasonal freedom is the alpine Almsommer with Haflinger Horses.